JordanRSimons/modeling-vorticity/notebooks/.ipynb_checkpoints/01_visualizations_and_results-checkpoint.md

 ### Animation 1: Particle Motion

 ![Particle Animation](../images/hour.gif)
+*Animation 1: An animation tracking 1200 simulated test particles (buoys) along a coastline over an hour on top of a static plot of vorticity.
+The off-white color represents land.*

-These analyses put together confirmed that LGR can be an effective technique to compute vorticity that, at least under certain conditions can perform as well as ROMS.
+These previous analyses put together confirmed that LGR can effectively compute vorticity, and can perform as well as ROMS under certain conditions.
 However, the quick increase in error as time progresses raises concerns about the applicability of this approach in the field.

-This animation aims to diagnose the causes of these discrepencies.
+This animation aims to diagnose the causes of these discrepancies.
 We believe that the error increases over time because, as this animation shows, the particles quickly form clusters, leaving other areas blank.
 After about 15 minutes, the waters near the central coastlines (with the highest vorticity values) are flushed clean, corresponding to the breakdown in accuracy.
 These high speeds can also be seen graphically in Plot 1.

 This implies that LGR can be best used in places with slower water motion, where the test particles will maintain optimal coverage longer.

 # Visualizing Vorticity - Plot Code Walkthrough

-This section will provide a walkthough of the Python code I wrote to create these visualizations.
+This section will provide a walkthrough of the Python code I wrote to create these visualizations.
 We will use the following libraries:

 ```python
 import xarray as xr